brixen/brixen.io/_posts/2012-12-11-a-ruby-design-process.markdown

 Matz still has the ability to say what features become officially Ruby.
 He can exercise his vote to not approve any feature.
 However, the rest of the Council could also vote not to approve a feature that Matz wanted.
-If this causes the slightest bit of fear for the well-being of Ruby, please allow me to dispell it.
+If this causes the slightest bit of fear for the well-being of Ruby, please allow me to dispel it.

 First of all, the Council is made up of people who have spent _years_